Pedri: 2021–2023: First international tournaments

 Pedri was named in Spain's squad for the 2022 FIFA World Cup in Qatar.
 He started in all four of Spain's matches.
-Spain were knocked out by Morocco in the Round of 16 on penalties.
+Spain were knocked out by Morocco in the round of 16 on penalties.

-UEFA Euro 2024
+2024–Present: First international titles

 Pedri was called up to Spain's UEFA Euro 2024 squad despite not having been featured in the national side since the World Cup due to prolonged injury issues.
 He scored his first senior international goals in a friendly against Northern Ireland on 8 June 2024, contributing with a brace to a 5–1 win.
 Pedri started in Spain's opening match against Croatia, assisting the second goal in a 3–0 win to Fabián Ruiz; he also started in the following group stage match, a 1–0 win over Italy, and the round of 16 4–1 victory over Georgia.
-In the quarter-final clash with Germany, Pedri left the field in the eighth minute after being fouled by Toni Kroos, with what was later diagnosed as an inner ligament stretch of the knee; Dani Olmo replaced him in the match and the rest of the tournament, as Spain went on to be crowned champions.
+In the quarter-final clash with hosts Germany, Pedri left the field in the eighth minute after being fouled by Toni Kroos, with what was later diagnosed as an inner ligament stretch of the knee; Dani Olmo replaced him in the match, which ended in a 2–1 victory, and throughout the rest of the tournament, as Spain went on to be crowned champions, defeating England 2–1 in the final.